ysufender/JASM/README.md

 ### Installation

-You can either grab the compiled binaries from the release section, or build JASM from source.
+You can either grab the compiled binaries from the release section (if there is any), or build JASM from source.
+I recommend building from source since it's pretty easy.

 #### Building From The Source